patelivan/CA-Housing-Prices-/NotesToSelf.md

   The goal of this scatter plot matrix is to check whether or not there is a linear relationship between median housing values and the independent variables, and whether or not the some independent variables are related with one another.

+ ###### Things to note:
+ Median Housing value and Median Household Income are linearly related.
+ Plot of median Housing value and year built appear to be random.